anselbrandt/turbo-storybook/README.md

 This Turborepo includes the following packages and applications:

 - `apps/docs`: Component documentation site with Storybook
-- `packages/ui`: Core React components
+- `packages/ui`: Shared React components
 - `packages/react-utils`: Shared React utilities
 - `packages/tsconfig`: Shared `tsconfig.json`s used throughout the Turborepo
-- `packages/eslint-config-acme`: ESLint preset
+- `packages/eslint-config-custom`: ESLint preset

 Each package and app is 100% [TypeScript](https://www.typescriptlang.org/).
 Yarn Workspaces enables us to "hoist" dependencies that are shared between packages to the root `package.json`.
 This means smaller `node_modules` folders and a better local dev experience.
 To install a dependency for the entire monorepo, use the `-W` workspaces flag with `yarn add`.